Meet The Best-Selling $30 Shorts That Skyrocketed To Fame On TikTok

 Advertisement

 Many reviewers — like Callieend from Miami — defected from other established athleisure brands: “I usually buy all of my [althetic] wear from Lululemon but, I saw these shorts on TikTok and had to try them on!
-Bought a bright green pair and the [gray].
-I will ABSOLUTELY be buying these in every color!
+Bought a bright green pair and the [grey].
+I will ABSOLUTELY be buying these in every colour!
 They are so comfortable and are the perfect length/fit.
 Highly recommend purchasing these ...
 They are a great price as well.”
 An anonymous review even took the brick-and-mortar route in their pursuit of shorts perfection: “I saw these online but wanted to try them on in person before I bought any,” they wrote.
-“Tried on one pair and immediately bought three different colors.
+“Tried on one pair and immediately bought three different colours.
 They [cinch] your waist perfectly and also look incredible over leggings.
-10/10 might have to buy all 41 colors.”
+10/10 might have to buy all the colours.”

 @b0xcombonoslawextratoast